NCERT Book Solutions For Class 9 History Chapter 1

 Napoleon Bonaparte crowned himself Emperor of France.
 He started conquering neighbouring countries by waging wars against them.
 He saw himself as a moderniser of Europe.
-He introduced many laws such as the protection of private property and a uniform system of weights and measures provided by the decimal system.
+He introduced many laws, such as the protection of private property and a uniform system of weights and measures provided by the decimal system.
 Many of his measures carried the revolutionary ideas of liberty and modern laws to the other parts of Europe.
-This had a positive impact on people long after he was dethroned as an emperor, when he was finally defeated in the Battle of Waterloo.
+This had a positive impact on people long after he was dethroned as an emperor when he was finally defeated in the Battle of Waterloo.

 French Revolution Summary

-Chapter 1 of NCERT Social Science History textbook – Indian and the Contemporary World-I is titled as ‘ French Revolution.’ monarch of France was ended by the French revolution.
+Chapter 1 of NCERT Social Science History textbook – Indian and the Contemporary World-I is titled as ‘ French Revolution.’
+Monarchy of France was ended by the French revolution.
 A society based on privileges gave way to a new system of governance.
 Students will read the nature of French society in the mid-19th century.